BasicAirData/AirDataBoom/README.md

 ##Description##

-Repo for all the project files
+Repo for all the project files.
+Contruction plans are here.

 ##License and General Information
 [License and general info](https://github.com/BasicAirData/Document-Templates/blob/master/general-info.md)